uclahs-cds/pipeline-call-mtSNV/README.md

 Samples can be run by specifying a number of paramters:

 #### call-mtSNV_input.csv
 This input csv requires 3 arguments in single mode, 6 in paired.
+For reference look at [Inputs](#inputs)
 1. normal or tumour
 2. sample name
 3. bam file path